zobocode/test_gpg/README.md

   ```
   BACK_PROJECT=$SANDBOX_PROJECT SANDBOX_DB_HOST=host.docker.internal make -f ../../Makefile.module local-test
   ```
 where ```host.docker.internal``` is your local Docker host's IP address.
-This set up is only done for local testing purpose; so Google Cloud Run can connect to the postgresql database that run locally.
+This set up is only done for local testing purpose.

 At this step, the Flask application is running at http://0.0.0.0:8080/ .